KTH-dESA/OSeMOSYS_step/README.md

 # OSeMOSYS step
-This repository serves the development of a set of scripts to conduct myopic model runs with OSeMOSYS models.
+This repository contains a set of scripts to conduct model runs with limited foresight with OSeMOSYS models.